tarikbmw/currency/readme.md

-You need to set chmod RW rights on data folder.
+You need to set RW rights on data folder.
 Tested with PHP 7.4